 Read or listen to a light-hearted conversation about faith, the God Notes book, and being still.
+We talk about why people don’t want to be still and can be afraid of silence.

 Introduction with Host Marty Guise and Author Jackie Trottmann